Notifiable work for plumbing and drainage

-- You report any job that involves notifiable work to us within 10 business days of the work becoming operational or the issue of the customer’s invoice.
+- You must report the completion of notifiable work to us, by lodging a Form 4/4A, within 10 business days of the work becoming operational, or the issue of the customer’s invoice (whichever is earlier).
 You can report manually or go online

 - We generate a certificate, a copy of which you provide to the customer.